iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 <li>Announcement post in the forum by a moderator once all requirements are met

 <li>Voting is implemented in Firefly.
-For the transfer, the exact wording of the question is used without modification in FF.
-Node operators implemented counting.
+The exact wording of the question and answer is used without modification from Phase 2.
+Node operators implement the counting.

-<li>Must include “make no changes” option
+<li>Must include a “make no changes” option

 <li>Vote duration 14 days